 - As of March 12, our dining rooms have been closed.
 Meal trays are being delivered to our Palmer House and Maplewood residents.
-The dining room and bistro in Wesley Park have been closed.
+The dining room in Wesley Park has been closed.
+The Bistro has been re-opened with limited hours and options.
 Meals are being provided “to go” for our independent living residents.

 - There are no outside groups permitted to enter the campus for the purpose of entertainment, education, taxes, church services or other events.
 We have made sure that the church services are available via the closed circuit TV’s throughout the campus.

 - Mail will be delivered to the communications center and delivered to rooms.

 - Essential healthcare workers such as those that work for hospice, lab, x-ray, pharmacy or home health will be able to work with residents on a case by case basis and will be subjected to health screening upon entry.

 - There will be no outings until further notice.

 - Transportation will be available for essential medical treatments.

 - Care Conferences with residents and families will be by phone until further notice.

 - All new admissions or readmissions or a resident returning from an appointment must be screened PRIOR to re-entering the facility.
 This includes dialysis, doctor’s appointments, ER visits.